SiliconLabsSoftware/docs-matter/sld289-matter-fundamentals-interaction-model/index.md

 An initiator starts a Read Interaction when it wants to determine the value of one or more of a target node's attributes or events.
 The following steps occur:

-1. **Read Request Action** - Requests a list of the target’s attributes and/or events, along with paths to each
+1. **Read Request Action**: Requests a list of the target’s attributes and/or events, along with paths to each
-2. **Report Data Action** - Generated in response to the Read Request Action.
+2. **Report Data Action**: Generated in response to the Read Request Action.
 Target sends back the requested list of attributes and/or events, a suppress response, and a subscription ID.

    1. Suppress response: Flag that indicates whether the status response should be sent or withheld.
    2. Subscription ID: Integer that identifies the subscription transaction, only included if the report is part of a Subscription Transaction.

-3. **Status Response Action** (OPTIONAL) - Generates a Status Response by default; however, not sent if the suppress response flag is set.
+3. **Status Response Action** (optional): Generates a Status Response by default; however, not sent if the suppress response flag is set.
 Ends transaction once the initiator sends the Status Response or receives a Report Data with the suppress flag set.

 Read Transactions are restricted to unicast only.
 This means that the Read Request and Report Data actions cannot target groups of nodes, whereas the Status Response Action cannot be generated as a response to a groupcast.